 Those in support of the new bill say a stronger law is needed to protect students from bullying in Minnesota schools.
 Current law requires all schools to have policies involving bullying, but it does not specify what those guidelines should look like.
 Some who have come out in support of the bill are former and current students from Minnesota schools who have been victims of bullying.

 One of these students, now 10, began experiencing bullying behavior from classmates in the second grade, according to the Star Tribune.
-His mother moved him to another school, after the charter school where he was enrolled told the mother it had no list of procedures for bullying.
+His mother moved him to another school after the charter school where he was enrolled told the mother it had no list of procedures for bullying.
 Another student who testified said she dropped out of high school before earning her diploma due to bullying.
 The bisexual student called the harassment “relentless,” and said the principal responded by telling her to “lay low,” rather than taking up the problem with those responsible for the bullying behavior.

 Another mother from Kenyon, Minnesota, said her high school son committed suicide because of “relentless” bullying.
 She told the House that she believes her son would still “be here” if this bullying law had been in effect in 2006, the year he took his own life.
-She thinks the new law gives schools the tools and guidelines necessary to address bullying more effectively.
+She thinks a new law gives schools the tools and guidelines necessary to address bullying more effectively.

 Opposition to the Bill